 f.
 Required Setback: None.

 g.
-Illumination: No sign shall be illuminated, except that advertising and bulletin board signs may be indirectly illuminated with incandescent or fluorescent light and business signs may be illuminated, but only during business hours.
+Illumination: No sign shall be illuminated, except that advertising and bulletin board signs may be indirectly illuminated with incandescent, fluorescent or LED light and business signs may be illuminated, but only during business hours.

-2. “R – S”, “R – 1”, “R – 2” and “R – 3” Residential Districts and “PUD”, “M – H” and “M – P” Districts.
+2. “R – 1”, “R – 2” and “R – 3” Residential Districts and “PUD”, “M – H” and “M – P” Districts.

 a.
 Functional Types Permitted: